Adult support and protection

 - promoting good communication

 Adult Protection Committees are required to submit a report to Scottish Ministers every two years.
-We have produced guidance for Adult Protection Committees.
+We published guidance for Adult Protection Committees in July 2022.

 We formed the Adult Support and Protection National Strategic Forum in November 2018.
-The forum is providing advice on the development of the improvement plan.
+The forum is providing advice on the development of the improvement plan and meets twice per year.

-The Act Against Harm website provides information on who to contact when someone is at risk of harm.
+The Act Against Harm website provides a number of resources and information on who to contact if you know or believe someone may be at risk of harm.